RedHitMark/2faces-backend/README.md

-# 2Faces - backend
+# 2Faces - Backend
+This is the backend application to manage 2Faces malware

 ## Installation
 You can install this backend using Docker container or using Node.js locally

 ### Run with Docker
 Prerequisites:
-* Install docker on your machine
+* Install Docker on your machine
-* Install docker compose
+* Install docker-compose

 Clone the repository
 ```